geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

 .. _choose_ami-label:

 In the EC2 console, click on "AMIs" (Amazon Machine Images) under "IMAGES" on the left navigation bar.
 Then select "Public images" and search for ``TODO:AMI_ID`` or ``TODO:AMI_NAME``.
-This image contains the latest version of the IMI Workflow.
+This image contains the latest version of the IMI Workflow and has all the necessary software dependencies preinstalled.

 .. figure:: img/search_ami.png